Generic Theory of Geometrodynamics from Noether's theorem for the Diff(M) symmetry group: Discussion of the field equations in the Lagrangian description

-On first sight, Eq.~(\ref{eq:consistency-lag}) appears to define a second Noether condition in addition to Eq.~(\ref{eq:noe-cond6c}).
+On first sight, the consistency relation~(\ref{eq:consistency-lag}) appears to emerge in addition to the Noether condition~(\ref{eq:noe-cond6c}).
 Yet, as it turns out, both conditions are \emph{equivalent}.
 In order to prove this, we sum up both equations: